CCMMMA/wacommplusplus/examples/ADMIRE-WP7-webinar-demo.md

 ...
 ```

-3) Then each hour of run can be divided into three sections.
-The second one contains the outer cycle and its results:
+3) The second one contains the outer cycle and its results:
 ```bash
 ...